derek164/timescale-taxi/README.md

 In a production setting, I would have used `S3` to store the raw files and `HDFS` as a file store for the processing and ingestion steps.

 ## Daily Saleforce Load
 Before getting into the architecture, we need to make a fanciful assumption that the source data is updated on a daily basis.
 In actuality, trip data is published monthly (with two months delay) instead of bi-annually as of 05/13/2022.
-Additionally, we'll assume that the source data format is comparable to what it is now.
+Additionally, we'll assume that the source data format is provided in a comparable format (i.e. `.parquet`) and the Timescale database is populated by a process similar to this pipeline.

 </br>